madprops/blog/jstyle.md

 Only write comments when something is not obvious.

-Or if it can take a while to deduce what it is doing.
+Or if it can take a while to understand what it is doing.

 Usually what a function does can be deduced by its name.